About Tony Juniper

 Following a period working with an innovative conservation education project in Oxfordshire with the Wildlife Trust during 1984-1985, Juniper worked as a professional ornithologist.
 From 1989-1990 he spearheaded a program with Birdlife International to prevent the extinction of critically endangered parrots.
 He became a recognized expert on this group and in 1998 co-published (with Mike Parr) Parrots: A guide to the parrots of the world, which was judged in 1999 as 'reference book of the year' by the UK Library Association.

 In 1990 Juniper joined the staff of Friends of the Earth, where he maintained a strong public presence for the organization in the UK and internationally.
 He was widely recognised for his work in elevating environmental issues, and for example in 2005 Country Life listed him as one of most influential figures shaping the countryside in the UK.

-Initially he led the tropical rainforest campaign, both in the UK and internationally.
+Initially he led Friends of the Earth's tropical rainforest campaign, both in the UK and internationally.
 From 1993 he took forward the organisation's work on biodiversity.
 Later he became involved in transport policy and led Friends of the Earth's celebrated campaign against the Newbury Bypass.
-In 1998 he became Policy and Campaigns Director at Friends of the Earth, and in this job played a leading role in many initiatives, including on GM crops, world trade policy, industrial pollution and biodiversity.
+In 1998 he became Policy and Campaigns Director at Friends of the Earth, and in this role played a leading part in many initiatives, including on GM crops, world trade policy, industrial pollution and biodiversity.